balajeerc/pomodoro-intrusive/README.md

 Here's what it does:

-1) On running pomodoro-intrusive, it forks off a background process called the pomodoro-nag.
+1) On starting pomodoro-intrusive, it forks off a background process called the pomodoro-nag.
 2) pomodoro-nag waits for a specified time time of work (default: 25 mins)
 3) It then locks your screen!
+(Basically, shows a full screen window that is always on top of other windows.)
+You could try closing this, but...
-4) That's not all.
-Really annoyingly, during the duration of the break period (default: 5 mins) it repeatedly keeps locking your screen up.
-It's not called intrusive for nothing.
+4) During the duration of the break period (default: 5 mins), it repeatedly re-launches the lock screen window if it is closed.
+Hey, it's not called __intrusive__ for nothing!
 5) After the break period, it opens up your screen.
 But that's not all...
 6) After unlocking your screen, it keeps monitoring for mouse/keyboard activity.
-If it doesn't detect any, it is most probably because you left your workstation and are wasting time on Twitter.
+If it doesn't detect any, it is most probably because you left your workstation (and are wasting time checking your Twitter feed using your phone).
 So helpfully, pomodoro-nag periodically plays a sound alerting you to GET BACK TO WORK!
-7) Once it detects that you're back at work, it resumes the work timer.
+7) Once it detects a few keystrokes/mouse activity, it closes the screen lock and resumes the work timer.
+8) Rinse and repeat cycle.

 ## <a name="motivation">Motivation</a>

-- [Studies show](http://edition.cnn.com/2017/09/11/health/sitting-increases-risk-of-death-study/index.html) that sitting for prolonged periods of time have a terrible effect on your lifespan.
-Taking breaks by getting up and moving around [greatly alleviates the harms of sitting](http://edition.cnn.com/2015/08/06/health/how-to-move-more/index.html).
+- [Studies show](http://annals.org/aim/article-abstract/2653704/patterns-sedentary-behavior-mortality-u-s-middle-aged-older-adults) that sitting for prolonged periods of time has a terrible effect on your lifespan.
+Taking frequent breaks by getting up and moving around [significantly alleviates the harms of sitting](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3404815/).
 - This was especially significant in my case, since I was struggling with back issues.
 Frequent breaks were made mandatory by my physio.
 - An ideal work discipline that helps with this is the 'pomodoro' technique.
 - Most pomodoro workflow utilities are non-intrusive... to the point where you forget about them.
-This was a deal breaker for me.
-In most cases, I just tune out the subtle notifications in my taskbar telling me to go take a break.
+This was a deal breaker for me since I just tune out the subtle notifications in my taskbar telling me to go take a break.
 - Moreover, these pomodoro utilities need to be manually restarted when you resume work.
 Most of the time, I just used to forget to do that.
 - pomodoro technique is awesome, but the tools available to enforce this were far from adequate.
-- This tool is an attempt at solving the problems stated above.
+- This tool is an attempt at solving these problems and enforcing a proper pomodoro discipline.

 ## <a name="installation">Installation</a>

 ### Pre-requisites

-- node(v6.2+) with npm (On Ubuntu: `sudo apt-get install nodejs`)
+- node(v4.7+) with npm (On Ubuntu: `sudo apt-get install nodejs`)
-- gnome-screensaver-command (On Ubuntu: `sudo apt-get install gnome-screensaver`)
-    - Note that you can use gnome-screensaver-command even when running other desktop environments (though this would involve pulling in a bunch of other gtk dependencies).
-I have gnome-screensaver-command installed though I use i3-wm as my window manager.
-    - If you still feel you want it done the way YOUR setup needs it done, take a look at the configuration section.
-- xprintidle (On Ubuntu: `sudo apt-get install xprintidle`)

-### Downloading from npm
+### Download app from npm

 ```
 npm install -g pomodoro-intrusive